tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 In human language, a successful run of the workflow will

 1. *"Test, Benchmark and Build"*
-   - Set up Go 1.13, and checks out the source
+   - Set up Go 1.13, and check out the source
    - Download dependencies
    - Build and Test the package
    - Run the benchmarks, directing the result to both the `stdout` and a file
    - Upload the benchmark report to be accessed later on
 2. If no errors were reported, *"Clean Build and Deploy"* to the S3 bucket
-   - Set up Go 1.13, and checks out the source
+   - Set up Go 1.13, and check out the source
    - Download dependencies
    - Build in a clean environment
    - Deploy the binary to an S3 bucket